 to revoke and transfer those permissions.

-[Q] No single Admin EOA for privileged actions
+[Q] No Single Admin EOA for Privileged Actions

 unless there is a multisg admin that has greater privileges and can revoke permissions in case of a compromised or rogue EOA and reverse any adverse action the EOA has taken.